 The Commercial Sexual Exploitation of ChildrenThe Commercial Sexual Exploitation of Children Web page provides information on any type of sexual activity involving a child in exchange for something of value, or promise thereof, to the child or another person or persons.

 The Commercial Sexual Exploitation of Children (CSEC) Program is administered by the California Department of Social Services (CDSS) and provides information to support awareness, identification, and prevention education of commercial sexual exploitation of children.
-Information about the CSEC Program can be found on the CDSS Web page .
+Additional information about the CSEC Program can be found on the CSEC Summary Page (PDF).

 “Human Trafficking is a global issue that has not only made its way to our state and region, but also to our public schools.
 This initiative brings awareness about human trafficking directly to the classroom, and educates school staff about how to identify victims of trafficking.
 These resources can help a child who is being trafficked and hopefully, prevent a child from falling victim to human trafficking.”